 - The business and the applicant(s) cannot have any delinquent tax filings or have any unpaid Federal, State, liens or local obligations at the time of application.
 This condition can be overcome by filing the proper extension for delinquent taxes or by providing evidence of a current re-payment arrangement for unpaid Federal, State or local obligations.
 All liens must be satisfied.

 - The business must be at least 51% directly owned and controlled by the applicant(s) and must be defined as a “Small Business” by the Federal Government.
 Your primary NAICS code, gross sales and sometimes the number of employees define your size standard that the SBA will base its determination on..
 The business concern must also be a for-profit business and cannot be classified as a broker or be a subsidiary of another business concern.

 - The business current financial statements (balance sheet and income statement) must exhibit positive net income, positive net equity and sufficient working capital at the time of 8(a) application submission.
 They must also not show a downward trend.

 - The business must not earn more than 70% of its total revenue with one single client, within the last 12 months and over the last three years.
-This does not apply to a business concern if its direct billing client is a Federal or State Government.
+This does not apply to a business concern if its direct billable client is a Federal or State Government entity.
 If you believe you may have economic dependency you are welcome to take our economic dependency questionnaire to verify the existence or not.

 - The applicant(s) or business cannot have previously participated as an 8(a) participant.
 The applicant cannot have any immediate family members who are current or previous participants in the 8(a) Program that are or were affiliated.